Should You Try Intermittent Fasting if You Have an Autoimmune Disease?

 Fasting can throw your hormones out of balance and mess with your menstrual cycle and sleep patterns, resulting in amenorrhea and insomnia.10 That’s why women, particularly those with a lean body type, need to be careful when trying IF because our bodies are much more sensitive to signals of starvation than men.
 This is especially true if you already have hormonal imbalances or are in perimenopause.

 You also need to be cautious if you have thyroid dysfunction or adrenal fatigue.
 Ketosis brought about by fasting is a major strain on your adrenal glands, which are already out of whack if you have one of these conditions.
-The added stress from a fast can exacerbate thyroid disorders and chronic fatigue, especially if you are already under a great amount of stress in your daily life.
+The added stress from a fast can exacerbate thyroid disorders and chronic fatigue.
+This is especially true if you are already under a great amount of stress in your daily life.

-If you are a woman with autoimmunity or have any of the above conditions and want to experiment with intermittent fasting, be sure to start slow.
+If you are a woman with autoimmunity or have any of the above conditions, be sure to start slow.
 Maybe try pushing breakfast until 11 a.m. instead of eating right when you get up.
-See how your body reacts to this “mini-fast” and whether you think you might be able to tolerate a longer or more frequent fast.
-Another option would be to do a “bone broth fast,” during which you would not eat solid foods, yet would still be supplying your body with the necessary nutrients it needs to balance your hormones by sipping on nourishing bone broth while you fast.
+See how your body reacts to this “mini-fast” and whether or not you might tolerate a longer or more frequent fast.
+Another option would be to do a “bone broth fast.”
+During this fast, you do not eat solid foods, yet you still supply your body with nutrients to balance your hormones with nourishing bone broth.

-Your best bet is to listen to your body and find what works for you.
-Intermittent fasting can be very beneficial for autoimmunity and other chronic illnesses–however, if you don’t react well to a prolonged fast, don’t get down on yourself!
-There are plenty of other ways to balance your blood sugar, achieve an optimal weight, and reduce your disease risk.
+When it comes to intermittent fasting, your best bet is to listen to your body and find what works for you.
+Intermittent fasting can be very beneficial for autoimmunity and other chronic illnesses.
+However, if you don’t react well to a prolonged fast, don’t get down on yourself!
+There are plenty of other ways to balance your blood sugar, achieve optimal weight, and reduce your disease risk.
 Optimizing your diet with The Myers Way®, reducing your toxic burden, healing your infections, and relieving your stress are all important steps you can take to reverse your autoimmunity and achieve lasting wellness.

 - Fasano, A. (2012).
 Leaky gut and autoimmune disease.
 Clinical Reviews in Allergy and Immunology, 42(1), 71-78.